Recycling and Sustainability at Gardening Battersea

 We have set an ambitious recycling percentage target to measure progress: a 65% diversion of garden and related waste from landfill within five years, with interim milestones reported annually.
 That target covers green waste, woody materials, pots and broken timber, along with recyclable containers used on site.
 The percentage target aligns with local council recycling ambitions and complements the boroughs' approach to waste separation, which emphasises segregating food and organic waste from dry mixed recycling and glass.

-Green waste containers and transfer station routing map Our site works closely with local transfer stations to keep materials moving efficiently and transparently.
+A woman with blonde hair, dressed in a blue plaid shirt and yellow gardening gloves, is tending to a shrub with dark green and reddish leaves in a well-maintained garden.
+The garden features a lush lawn in the foreground, bordered by flower beds and a paved pathway.
+In the background, there are trees and a red brick building, indicating a residential outdoor space in Battersea.
+The scene is taken on a bright, clear day with natural sunlight illuminating the garden, highlighting the vibrant foliage and the woman's content expression as she carefully prunes or inspects the plant, reflecting professional gardening and landscaping practices aligned with local outdoor maintenance services.
+Our site works closely with local transfer stations to keep materials moving efficiently and transparently.
 We use nearby facilities including the Wandsworth Household Recycling Centre and neighbouring transfer centres for processing bulky garden waste and wood chippings.
 These partnerships shorten haul distances, cut emissions and ensure that green waste is routed to commercial composting or anaerobic digestion where appropriate.
 We prioritise certified transfer stations that follow high environmental standards.

 Gardening Battersea also builds strong relationships with charities and community groups to maximise reuse.
 We donate surplus soil, potted plants and usable tools to local community gardens and charities, and partner with social enterprises that recondition equipment for reuse.
 Working with these organisations helps reduce waste, supports local causes and extends the lives of gardening resources.
 Our collaboration model includes scheduled drop-offs to charity partners and coordinated collections for items that can be restored rather than discarded.